Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 * More details on these men can be found by entering each name in the relevant search field on the The Commonwealth War Graves Comm. website (external link), with WW II and 1943 in the other search fields to narrow down the search results.
 As will be seen, the date of death is given as March 10-1943 for some of them, the oldest was 24 years old.
 I also found Commodore Harry C. Birnie, see this page for more details.

-** One of the un-named British seamen was Thomas George Kinch - see this posting to my Ship Forum, as well as this Guestbook message, and this page (external) on the Commonwealth War Graves Comm. site, which says he's commemorated at the Plymouth Naval Memorial.
-There's also another, more recent posting to the forum re.
+** One of the un-named British seamen was Thomas George Kinch - see this posting to my Ship Forum, as well as this posting, this Guestbook message, and this external page on the Commonwealth War Graves Comm. site, which says he's commemorated at the Plymouth Naval Memorial.
+There's also another posting to the forum re.
 Francis Reginald Wheatland, who's commemorated at the Chatham Naval Memorial according to this external page.
-These 2 men were part of the Commodore's signal staff.
+These 2 men were part of the Commodore's signalling staff.

-Stavern Memorial commemorations - 25 are commemorated at this memorial for seamen in Stavern, Norway; some names are slightly different.
+Stavern Memorial commemorations - 25 Norwegians are commemorated at this Memorial for Seamen in Stavern, Norway; some names are slightly different.
 Martin Venø is identical to the Martin Olsen in my list (his father's name was Ole, hence the last name Olsen=Ole's son).
 The 2 who are said to have died prior to the sinking are also inluded here.
-Additionally, there's a Joseph Amandus Jensen commemorated.
-A memorial stone that I happened to come across when visiting Revheim Church in Stavanger, Norway (where my mother is buried) gives the date of his death as Nov.
-10-1941 (in Liverpool), while "Våre falne", which lists Norwegian casualties of WW II, says he drowned on Jan.
-7-1942, while serving on Bonneville.
-I know it's probably the same man, because they have the same birthdates.
+Additionally, there's a Joseph Amandus Jensen from Madla commemorated.
+A memorial stone that I happened to come across when visiting Revheim Church in Stavanger, Norway (where my mother is buried - this is close to Madla) gives the date of his death as Nov.
+10-1941, in Liverpool.
+Bonneville was indeed in Liverpool on that date, but "Våre falne", a series of 4 books naming Norwegian casualties of WW II, says he drowned on Jan.
+7-1942, while serving on Bonneville (according to Page 2, Bonneville was on her way from Halifax to Liverpool on that date - see HX 167).
+I know it's probably the same person, because they have the same birthdates (I jotted down the date on the stone when I was there).

-Back to M/S Bonneville in the alphabetical list
+Back to M/S Bonneville on the "Ships starting with B" page.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, Aksel Remøe's report presented at the maritime hearings, E-mails from visitors to my website, Arnold Hague's "The Allied Convoy System" and Arnold Hague's "Convoy Rescue Ships", "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), E-mail from Billy McGee, England, and E-mail from Tony Kinch.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, Aksel Remøe's report presented at the maritime hearings, E-mails from visitors to my website, Arnold Hague's "The Allied Convoy System" and Arnold Hague's "Convoy Rescue Ships", "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), E-mail from Billy McGee, England, E-mail from Tony Kinch, and misc.

 Be